Advanced Risk and Portfolio Management

 The ARPM Lab® is organized into five parts, according to the business process (Figure 1); and is best taught in four modules.

-The ARPM Lab® is accessible from multiple interconnected channels: theory, simulations clips, examples, case studies, code, documentation, exercises, slides, and video lectures (part of the ARPM MOOC ®).
+The ARPM Lab® is accessible from multiple interconnected channels: theory, simulations clips, examples, case studies, documente code, exercises, slides, and the video lectures of the ARPM Bootcamp® and the ARPM Marathon®.

 Access to the same material through different, interconnected channels, has proved to optimize the learning experience for disparate audiences.